 Students who wish to participate in athletics should keep in mind that academic achievement is their priority.
 Frequently, the most successful athletes are those who perform well academically in the classroom and are instrumental in promoting a positive learning environment at Hanover High School.
 Any student who is academically ineligible cannot participate in interscholastic sports.
 This includes all practice and game situations.
 In order to be academically eligible, a student must secure a passing grade in the equivalent of five major subjects (25 credits) and not have received a failing grade in more than one 2.5 or 5 credit course during the marking period preceding the in-season sport.
 To be eligible for fall sports, students are required to have passed for the previous academic year the equivalent of five major subjects (25 credits) and not have received a failing grade in more than one 2.5 or 5 credit course.
 A grade of "incomplete" is the equivalent of a failing grade until replaced with a passing grade.
-Students are expected to maintain proper behavior to avoid being recommended for ineligibility by the Principal.
-The academic eligibility of all students shall be considered as official and determining only on the date when report cards for that grading period have been issued to all students in school or via the mailposted, for end of the year grades.
+The academic eligibility of all students shall be considered as official and determining only on the date when report cards for that grading period have been posted..